 ~ The most expensive Bollywood film of 2002, Devdas was another boon to SRK’s career.
 The film earned numerous awards including 10 Filmfare Awards and the Filmfare for Best Actor for Shah Rukh Khan himself.

 ~ SRK was nominated for the Filmfare Best Actor Award for all three of his 2004 releases- Main Hoon Na, Veer-Zaara and Swades.
 He eventually won the award for Swades.

 ~ In 2007, Chak De!
 India garnered another Filmfare Award for Best Actor for SRK’s impressive performance as the hockey coach.

 ~ SRK’s fourth collaboration with Karan Johar and his sixth with Kajol, My Name is Khan earned Khan him his eighth Filmfare Award for Best Actor, equalling the record for the most wins in the category with actor Dilip Kumar!

 ~ SRK’s own production house Red Chillies Entertainment gave us Chennai Express which despite much criticism, broke many box office records for Hindi films in both India and abroad!

-Nowadays, Shah Rukh Khan is busy shooting for The Ring and Raees, which we can’t wait to see.
+Nowadays, Shah Rukh Khan is busy shooting with the shooting of Rehnuma with Anushka Sharma, which we can’t wait to see.
 Here’s wishing him a very happy birthday and all the success in the world from Team Blog to Bollywood!